Prof. Jakub Langhammer

 Vice Dean of Faculty of Science, Charles University in Prague

-Associated professor in Physical Geography at Faculty of Science, Charles University in Prague (2010) - Geoinformatic analysis and modelling the risk processes in hydrology.
+Associated professor of Physical Geography at Faculty of Science, Charles University in Prague (2010) - Geoinformatic analysis and modeling the risk processes in hydrology.

-Since 1994 member of the department and since 2000 scientific secretary of the Department of Physical Geography and Geoecology at Charles University in Prague, Faculty of Science, 2006-9 deputy head of the Department.
+Since 1994 member of the department, since 2000-6 scientific secretary of the Department of Physical Geography and Geoecology at Charles University in Prague, Faculty of Science, 2006-9 deputy head of the Department.

 Award of Faculty of Science for excellent results in research management and in pedagogical activities (2004).

-Since 2010 Vice Dean of Faculty of Science, Charles University, responsible for Geographical Departments and information technologies.
+Vice Dean of Faculty of Science, Charles University, responsible for Geographical Departments and information technologies (2010-16).

 Leading PhD and Master students theses oriented in hydrology, water quality and modeling in hydrology.
 7 Ph.D., 19 MSc and 20 Bc theses defended so far.

 (selected recent projects)

 Impact of landscape disturbance on the stream and basin connectivity (EU COST Action 1306, LD15130, 2015-17, 2015-2017)

 The impact of disturbance on the dynamics of fluvial processes in mountain landscapes" (Czech Science Foundation, 2012-14)